XiaoruiZhu/PAsso/README.md

 ## Example

-Partial association analysis plays an important role in scientific research.
-It uncovers the dependency between variables after adjusting for a set of covariates, which are often considered as potential confounding factors.
-For the data recorded in ordinal scales, the regression models, such as the cumulative link models (McCullagh, 1980), do not have well-defined residuals for assessing the partial association.
-In the `PAsso` package, we provide a set of tools to quantify, visualize, and test partial associations between multiple ordinal variables.

-Specifically, let's consider a pair of ordinal variables $\text{PreVote.num}$ and $\text{PID}$, where the $\text{PreVote.num}$ is the respondent’s voting preference between Donald Trump and Hilary Clinton in the 2016 American National Election Studies. $\text{PID}$ is the respondent’s party identification with 7 ordinal levels from strong democrat (=1) to strong republication (=7).
+The following example shows the R code for evaluating the partial association between a binary variable $\text{PreVote.num}$ and a ordinal variable $\text{PID}$, while adjusting for age, education, and income.
+Specifically, $\text{PreVote.num}$ is the respondent's voting preference between Donald Trump and Hilary Clinton.
+And $\text{PID}$ is the respondent’s party identification with 7 ordinal levels from strong democrat (=1) to strong republication (=7).
+The data set is drawn from the [2016 American National Election Study](https://electionstudies.org/data-center/2016-time-series-study/).

-One may attempt to answer the following question: **Is the respondent’s voting preference still correlated with their party identification after adjusting for their age, education, and income?**

-To answer this question, we conduct the partial association between $\text{PreVote.num}$ and $\text{PID}$ as an example to illustrate the unified framework implemented in the PAsso package.

 ``` r
 library(PAsso)